rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 `older definition <http://www.catb.org/jargon/html/H/hacker.html>`_
 describes the good programmer personality.
 I would add to that definition the attributes of curiosity and inventiveness.
-You should always try for an acceptable on-time solution but always be thinking about better solutions, easier long-term maintenance, more adaptable code, etc.
+You should always try for an acceptable on-time solution, but always be thinking about better solutions, easier long-term maintenance, more adaptable code, etc.

 A computer language is just the basic tool used to tell a computer what to do.